agathis-project/salix-arctica/README.md

 - support PoE operation as Powered Device and/or Power Supply Equipment.

-- capable to run a main stream Linux distribution.
+- capable to run a mainstream Linux distribution.

 - include Trusted Platform Module and Crypto-Authentication hardware solutions.